Rahat65/spring-boot-rest-crud-security./README.md

 # Spring-boot-rest-Security

 ## About this project:
 ### In this project by using springboot framework I have developed a rest api through which one can perform create,read,update,delete a person.
-Furthermore, I have implemented spring security.
+Furthermore, I have implemented spring security using JDBC authentication.
 As a result authentication is required to perform crud activity.

 ## Tools & Technology Used:
 - jdk17